Ensure you have completed all the steps in the following documents before continuing:

 This is Distributed Query Language (DQL), which provides a powerful, flexible way to extract published data throughout all the brokers within an EFM deployment.
 This particular DQL query gets any

-data published by any broker the remote broker knows about.
+controldata published by any broker the remote broker knows about.
 In this lab environment, the only other broker is the local broker you configured previously.

-button associated with the invoke
+Invoke button associated with the invoke field

-button associated with the output
+Table button associated with the output field

-column to the parsed-control-data input
+value column to the parsed-control-data input field

 If you don’t see any data in the table, actuate the Sense HAT joystick to have the

-dataflow on the local broker send data.
+publish-local-controldataflow on the local broker send data.

 ... > downstream > ParStream-Import > historian > Tables > control_data